-The various sections of the route offer very different walking experiences; some are more challenging than others; some lead through sheer coastal wilderness, while others let you hop from coastal town to coastal town and marvel at the Forth Bridges from underneath; but they are all beautiful!
+The various sections of the route offer very different walking experiences; some are more challenging than others; some lead through stunning coastal wilderness, while others let you hop from coastal town to coastal town and marvel at the Forth Bridges from underneath; but they are all beautiful!

-Find out more and plan your trek here.
+Find out more and plan your day hike on the Fife Coastal Path here.

 However, Culross is also worth a visit if you’re not an Outlander fan.
-Make sure you visit Culross Palace and wander the beautiful terraced garden behind it.
+Make sure you visit Culross Palace (£10.50, FREE for National Trust for Scotland members.
+Join here!) and wander the beautiful terraced garden behind it.

 Kinross & Loch Leven

-Make sure you go for a wander around the Loch and visit Loch Leven Castle on an island in the loch, which you can only reach by boat!
+Make sure you go for a wander around the loch and visit Loch Leven Castle (£9, FREE for Historic Environment Scotland members & Explorer Pass holders) on an island in the loch, which you can only reach by boat!
 It makes for spectacular photos!

-If you visit St Andrews on a day trip, I highly recommend starting your tour of the town at the runs of St Andrews Cathedral.
+If you visit St Andrews on a day trip, I highly recommend starting your tour at the ruins of St Andrews Cathedral (£6, FREE for Historic Environment Scotland members & Explorer Pass holders).
 Wander around the leftovers of this magnificent church and climb to the top of St Rule’s Tower for views of the town and the sea.

-Anstruther is a particularly popular village, especially due to the famous Anstruther Fish Bar where they serve some of the best fish & chips of the country – if you eat fish, that is.
+Anstruther is a particularly popular village, especially due to the famous Anstruther Fish Bar (42-44 Shore St) where they serve some of the best fish & chips of the country.
+No vegan options unfortunately.

 If you’ve not followed the Fife Coastal Path yet, consider walking from Anstruther towards St Monans, or even all the way back towards Elie (see above).

-There are two beautiful beaches to explore in Aberdour; Silver Sands to the east of the village, and Black Sands with darker sand and rockier shores to the west.
+There are two beautiful beaches to explore in Aberdour: Silver Sands to the east of the village, and Black Sands with darker sand and rockier shores to the west.
 The two are linked by the Fife Coastal Path, and make for a great walk!

 On a bright day you get great views across to Inchcolm Island, which you can visit with a boar tour from South Queensferry (below).